Religious Education

 Impact

 As a result of our thought provoking and informative teaching of RE, children at our school reflect on their own experiences and beliefs while making links to those of others.
-They develop understanding and respect for how other people live and what joins us with people in our community and the wider world.
+They develop as positive, respectful, participating citizens of the world.